prixt/soundsense-rs/README.md

 * __-p / --soundpack [PACK_DIR] :__ preload the soundpack _(default: ".\soundpack")_
 * __-i / --ignore [IGNORE_FILE] :__ preload the ignore list _(default: ".\ignore.txt")_
     * The ignore list is a simple text file, with each line being a regular expression.
 Any gamelog entries that match an expression in the ignore list will not be parsed.
+* __--no-config :__ Don't read config files on start.
+Will use the given paths, or soundsense-rs defaults.

 Example: